 What does it mean to be financially eligible for the Incentive Award?

 All students must be eligible to receive the Pell Grant, according to the federal government, which is determined upon completion of the Free Application for Federal Student Aid (FAFSA).
-Prior to completing the FAFSA, all candidates must complete an Expected Family Contribution Calculator Worksheet that will provide an estimate of their financial need.

 Why is the Incentive Award such a special honor?